ARM-software/libGPULayers/docs/running_android.md

 finish profiling.

-Auto-start will default to using the main launchable activity for the package, but you can override this using `--package-activity` to specify the name of another activity to launch.
+Auto-start will default to using the main launchable activity for the package, but you might override this using `--package-activity` to specify the name of another activity to launch.

-You can pass in additional activity command line arguments by using the `--package-arguments` option to specify the argument string to pass to `am start`.
-This string will often contain spaces, so ensure that is quoted correctly on the host shell.
+You optionally pass in additional activity command line arguments by using the `--package-arguments` option to specify the argument string to pass to `am start`.
+This string will often contain spaces, so ensure that it is quoted correctly on the host shell.
 For example:

 ```sh